 Maison Pinna don’t have (yet) a website.
 Somehow their success is simply due to its reputation, trust and impeccable ways to make food.

-Are you looking for an unforgettable pasta event?
-Do you want to spend a great time with your friends?
+Are you looking for an unforgettable pasta experience?

-Join me for a fresh pasta workshop and learn the tricks of the trade.
-It is a fun and very rewarding experience!
+Get on board for a fresh pasta workshop and learn the tips and tricks of making pasta.

-You will take your creation home and enjoy with your beloved for lunch or dinner.
-Workshop will usually run for 4 people and its length varies according to number of participants.
+You will take what you did with your own hands home to share a meal with your beloved ones.
+The length of the workshop varies according to number of participants.
 For social event with family and colleagues, I also run bespoke larger workshops.

-At the end of the workshop, you will get a booklet with some 'secret' recipes.
+Courses are held in English and at the end of the workshop, you will get a recipe book with some 'secrets'

 What do you need?